goggledefogger/react-share-links/README.md

 This project was bootstrapped with Create React App.

+## Feature Wish List

+- Channel visibility public or private or group access
+- Share channel via email
+- Share link via email
+- Hover on emoji shows username of user who posted it
+- Tag link with person or group and let it suggest a channel
+- Browser extension to post current site as a link to a channel

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information. (basically "use it however you want, but don't blame us if something goes wrong")